-In summer 2016, Landmark College introduced a new program designed for local area middle school students who learn differently: Expanded Learning Opportunities in Science, Technology, Engineering and Mathematics.
+In summer 2016, Landmark College introduced a new non-residential program designed for local area middle school students who learn differently: Expanded Learning Opportunities in Science, Technology, Engineering and Mathematics.
 The introductory session was called "SharkBytes" and was focused on computer science, introducing students to coding, programming, and robotics.

-An additional one-week module focused on forensic science will be offered in 2017, and we expect to include environmental science and biomedical fields in the future.
-In addition to academic content, this non-residential program is designed to encourage students to better understand their learning differences and develop strategies for greater academic success.
+An additional one-week module will be offered in 2017, and we expect to include environmental science and biomedical fields in the future.
+In addition to academic content, this program is designed to encourage students to better understand their learning differences and develop strategies for greater academic success.

 The 2017 details for the ELO-STEM program are:

 - Computer Science Module - SharkBytes: Monday, June 26, through Friday, June 30

 - Space Physics Module - Sharks in Space: Monday, July 3, through Friday, July 7 (program will not meet on Tuesday, July 4)